Mar 21, 2008

 PETULA CLARK: We were in the studio maybe a couple of weeks later and recorded a monster.

-JAD: Now here's the interesting thing as the song grew, something happened.
+JAD: Now, here's the interesting thing.
+As the song grew, something happened.
 The meaning began to change a bit.
-I mean, here's a song that was initially a celebration of the city you go downtown, you see the bright lights you with people you'll never be alone.
-Well after a while Petula Clark and some of the people who sang it expanded the song to include the exact opposite meaning.
-Instead of comforting, the city is now a haunted place.
-And you are now more alone than ever.
-Same song, completely new flavor.
+I mean, here's a song that was initially a celebration of the city.
+You go downtown, you see the bright lights, you're with people, you'll never be alone.
+Well, after a while, Petula Clark and some of the people who sang it expanded the song to include the exact opposite meaning.
+Instead of comforting, the city is now a haunted place and you are now more alone than ever.
+The same song, completely new flavor.

 JAD: In a way, yeah.